 If you notice any signs that your playground is unsafe, you should immediately close the playground until equipment is repaired or replaced.

-CSA Playground Standards
+CSA Standards for Playground Equipment

 The Canadian Standards Association (CSA) developed standards about safe materials, installation, equipment, surfacing, layout, maintenance and other information to help keep children safe in playgrounds.
 However, playground equipment safety standards are voluntary — playground safety is not a law.
 Nevertheless, some jurisdictions have passed regulations to ensure playground management complies with CSA standards.
 To make sure your playground is safe and CSA-compliant, ask an inspector certified by the Canadian Playground Safety Institute (CPSI) to visit your playground.